 Thanks for reaching out — I’m always happy to hear about another fast-growing startup!
 If some of your leadership team is also abroad, check out the recent announcement about the new International Entrepreneur Parole program for founders.

-It can make great business sense to sponsor international talent for a visa even if the position involves working remotely from a location inside the U.S. With the right legal setup, your team can work from home in Silicon Valley, nearby in California, or in another state where the cost of living is not quite as high.
-We’ve received this question from many employers, and many of our clients are proceeding with sponsoring international talent with visas and green cards for work-from-home positions.
+It can make great business sense to sponsor immigrant talent for a visa even if the position involves working remotely from a location inside the U.S. With the right legal setup, your team can work from home in Silicon Valley, nearby in California, or in another state where the cost of living is not quite as high.
+We’ve received this question from many employers, and many of our clients are proceeding with sponsoring immigrant talent with visas and green cards for work-from-home positions.

 I discussed this and other issues related to recruiting and work trends with Katie Lampert for my podcast.
 Lampert leads the talent acquisition and infrastructure group at General Catalyst, a VC firm that invests in seed to growth-stage startups in the U.S. and abroad.
 She advises companies in the General Catalyst portfolio on all things talent-related, including establishing company culture, creating a company’s infrastructure for recruiting and retaining talent, and planning for the future.